 Crater Lake Boat Tour to Wizard Island

 The park offers daily boat tours in the lake, plus a shuttle to Wizard Island.
-Sadly, these boats are not operating during 2020 due to the current health crisis, but they will return when and if life ever returns to normal.
+These boats closed down for a couple years due to the health crisis, but they have returned and cost $55 per person.

 To board any of these Crater Lake boat tours, guests have to descend the Cleetwood Cove Trail to the dock.
 The boats do not have bathrooms.